 This letter is your formal notification that I consider this matter closed and demand that you, or anyone affiliated with your company, stop contacting me by phone on any number, regarding this or any other matter.
 You may contact me in writing to advise me that your debt collection efforts are being terminated or that you or the creditor are taking specific actions allowed by the FDCPA or my state laws.

 Be advised that I consider any contact not in accordance with the Fair Debt Collection Practices Act a serious violation of the law and will immediately report any violations to my State Attorney General, to the Federal Trade Commission and, if necessary, take whatever legal action is necessary to protect myself.
-Be advised that I tape record all phone calls and violations of the FDCPA can result in you or your company being personally fined up to $1,000.
+Be advised that I reserve the right to record all phone calls and violations of the FDCPA can result in you or your company being personally fined up to $1,000.

 (Sign above name)